 Skin and Hair

 Vitamin B12 is essential for healthy skin, hair and nails because it plays a major part in cell reproduction.
-Vitamin B12 benefits skin health by reducing redness, dryness, inflammation and acne blemishes — and can be applied to the skin for psoriasis and eczema.
 It can also reduce hair breakage and help nails to become stronger.

-Vitamin B-12 has been specifically credited for helping to treat and also prevent the occurrence of Alzheimer’s disease.
-If you have a family history of Alzheimer’s or are worried about coming down with it in your later years.
-It’s a great idea to start eating more foods that contain ample amounts of this B vitamin.
+Vitamin B-12 it’s a great idea to start eating more foods that contain ample amounts of this B vitamin.
 Try not to rely on a multivitamin or synthetic sources.
 An all natural strategy is best for the body and mind.

 Signs of a Vitamin B12 deficiency

 Symptoms of vitamin B12 deficiency include fatigue, muscle weakness, shortness of breath, dizziness, numbness, heart palpitations, bleeding gums and mouth sores, nausea, poor appetite and diarrhea.
-Vitamin B12 deficiency symptoms may present themselves slowly and may not be recognized for some time.
 A deficiency of B12 can produce pernicious anemia, which can lead to memory loss, confusion and even dementia.

 Since we obtain vitamin B12 only from animal foods in our diet.
 Vitamin B12 deficiencies tend to develop among strict vegetarians, especially vegan children, who eat no animal products.
 However, the elderly, and those who are unable to absorb *vitamin B12 from the intestinal tract are also at risk.
 As well as those who are pregnant or who suffer hemorrhage or intestinal disorders.